 Over the last couple decades, Los Angeles artist Sharon Lockhart has made a body of work comprised of photographs and films, rooted in the delicate gesture of paying attention.
-For Scrivener’s, a screening of Sharon Lockhart’s 2016 film Rudzienko—a collaborative work made with a group of adolescent girls living at the Youth Center for Socio-Therapy in Rudzienko, Poland—will set the stage for a conversation with James Benning around processes of working with subjects as collaborators.
+For Scrivener’s, a screening of Lockhart’s 2016 film Rudzienko—a collaborative work made with a group of adolescent girls living at the Youth Center for Socio-Therapy in Rudzienko, Poland—alongside a screening of Benning’s recent film L. COHEN will set the stage for a conversation with James Benning around processes of working with subjects as collaborators.

 Sharon Lockhart (American, b.1964) was born in Norwood, MA, and is an American photographer and filmmaker based in Los Angeles, CA. She holds a BFA from San Francisco Art Institute and an MFA from Art Center College of Design in Pasadena.
 Her work considers social subjects primarily through motion film and still photography, often engaging with communities to create work as part of long-term projects.
 Lockhart first became known for Auditions, the 1995 photographic series in which she recruited children to re-enact a romantic scene from Small Change by Francois Truffaut.
 She has been a Radcliffe fellow, a Guggenheim fellow, and a Rockefeller fellow.
 Lockhart’s films and photographic work have been widely exhibited at international film festivals and have been the subject of solo exhibitions at major museums worldwide, including the Museum of Contemporary Art Chicago, Walker Art Center, Kunsthalle Zürich, Wiener Secession, San Francisco Museum of Modern Art, the Israel Museum, Jerusalem, and the Los Angeles County Museum of Art, among others.